 Kulhawik has performed as a guest narrator with the Boston Pops, the New England Philharmonic, Boston Musica Viva, the Boston Civic Symphony, and the Concord Orchestra.
 Kulhawik also moonwalks and yodels.

-Kulhawik holds a Bachelor of Arts in English & Secondary Education from Simmons College, an M.A.T. in English/Education from the University of Vermont, and was awarded an Honorary Doctorate in Communications from her alma mater Simmons College.
+Kulhawik was awarded a full fellowship by the University of Vermont toward an M.A.T. in English/Education, holds a Bachelor of Arts in English & Secondary Education from Simmons College, and was awarded an Honorary Doctorate in Communications from her alma mater Simmons College.
 She taught English at Brookline High School from 1976 through 1978 and at the Boston Architectural Center from 1977 through 1979.

 SIGNIFICANT HONORS & AWARDS

-–2010 Governor’s Award at the 33rdNational Academy of Television Arts & Sciences Boston /New England Emmy Awards.
+–2010 The Board of Governor’s Award at the 33rdNational Academy of Television Arts & Sciences Boston /New England Emmy Awards.

 –2009 StageSource Theatre Hero Award for service and inspiration as a champion of Boston area Theatre and the Arts.

 –2009 Boston Globe Arts Champion Award by the Boston Center for the Arts.

-–2008 Recognized by the Boston City Councilwith a special resolution in honor of Kulhawik’s 30-year broadcast career and “her outstanding contributions to Boston’s arts and cultural community, and her work raising the public’s awareness about cancer.”
+–2008 Special Resolution by the Boston City Council in honor of Kulhawik’s 30-year broadcast career and “her outstanding contributions to Boston’s arts and cultural community, and her work raising the public’s awareness about cancer.”

 –2008 National Academy of Television Arts and Sciences’ Silver Circle, Boston/New England Chapter Inductee for distinguished individuals who have made significant contributions to television over the course of at least 25 years.

-–2007 Inducted into the Massachusetts Broadcasters Hall of Fame.
+–2007 Massachusetts Broadcasters Hall of Fame inaugural inductee.

 –2002 Honorary Doctorate in Communications from Simmons College, Boston.